 top of page

 Nina Welch-Kling is a New York City-based photographer originally from a small town in southern Germany.
-Her background in fine art and architecture combined with a love for roaming the city streets inform her photographic depictions of everyday life.
+Her background in architecture and design, combined with her love of roaming city streets, informs her often mysterious photographic depictions of everyday life.

 Subscribe to Newsletter